AstrobioMike/AstrobioMike.github.io/misc/amplicon_and_metagen.md

 {% include _amp_and_meta_toc.html %}

-This page presents a broad-level overview of amplicon sequencing and metagenomics as approaches for microbial ecology, discussing some things each is useful for, and _not_ useful for, and then outlining some general workflows for each.
-These are just two more tools of investigation and should be thought of as steps in the process of science rather than end-points (like all tools of science).
+This page presents a broad-level overview of amplicon sequencing and metagenomics as approaches for microbial ecology and outlines some generic workflows for each listing some relevant tools.
+Both of these methods are just two more tools of investigation and should be thought of as steps in the process of science rather than end-points (like all tools of science).
 They are most often applied for exploration and hypothesis generation.

 > "Why are you doing 16S sequencing?
 That doesn't tell you anything about function."
 >